Ideas for Growing Your Cleaning Business

 - Put up posters in local businesses and community centers.

-- Print company T-Shirts and give them to your employees and customers.
+- Print company t-shirts and give them to your employees and customers.

-Word of mouth
+6. Encourage word of mouth

 The trick is to get people talking.
-The only catch is that “local cleaning services” and the “best maids in town” aren’t very common dinner conversations, so what can you do to get people excited about your business?
+The only catch is that “local cleaning services” and the “best maids in town” aren’t very common dinner conversations—so what can you do to get people excited about your business?

 First and foremost, maintain the highest quality service.
 Make sure your clients aren’t just content with your work—amaze them.
-After the work’s over try going above and beyond to really connect with your clients to make sure they’re happy.
+After the work’s over, try going above and beyond to really connect with your clients to make sure they’re happy.

-Ensure top level security
+7. Ensure top-level security

-The nature of the cleaning business means you and your team will often be working unsupervised in people’s homes.
-This can make your clients nervous so doing everything you can to make sure they feel safe is a great way to outclass the competition.
+The nature of the cleaning business means you and your team will often be working unsupervised in people’s homes or offices.
+This can make your clients nervous, so doing everything you can to make sure they feel safe is a great way to outclass the competition.

-Here at Jobber we deal with our customers’ sensitive data every day, so to ensure that they feel safe we hold our security standards to the same level you would expect of online banking.
+Here at Jobber, we deal with our customers’ sensitive data every day, so to ensure that they feel safe we hold our security standards to the same level you would expect of online banking.

-People are busy just like you and I and sometimes don’t have time to respond, but one day they’ll be looking for the service you provide, and you want to make sure you’re at the top of their mind!
+People are busy and sometimes don’t have time to respond, but one day they’ll be looking for the service you provide.
+You want to make sure you’re at the top of their mind!